akhikhl/unpuzzle/README.md

 **downloadEclipse** task downloads eclipse distribution from the official site, then unpacks it to the buildDir folder.

-By default Mavenize downloads eclipse kepler SR1, with delta-pack and eclipse-SDK.
+By default Underwork downloads eclipse kepler SR1, with delta-pack and eclipse-SDK.
 You can fine-tune, which version of eclipse is downloaded and with which add-ons by providing your own [configuration](#gradle-plugin-extension).

-If download finishes with success, Mavenize "remembers" it by creating marker file "$buildDir/eclipseDownloaded".
+If download finishes with success, Underwork "remembers" it by creating marker file "$buildDir/eclipseDownloaded".
 If downloadEclipse task is invoked again later, it will first check whether marker file exists.
 If it does, the download is skipped.